Frequently asked questions

 - a condition-specific identifier that you have been issued with, such as a National Diabetes Services Scheme membership card

-If you cannot provide any of the above as evidence of your eligibility, you may use the Eligibility Declaration Form.
+If you cannot provide any of the above as evidence of your eligibility, you can make an appointment with a general practitioner to complete an Eligibility Declaration Form.

 What else do I need to do before making an appointment to get a COVID-19 vaccine?